Transmission and substation upgrades in Wichita's Midtown and Riverside neighborhoods

 Design

 In-line poles will be wood.
 Poles where the line changes direction will be steel on concrete foundations.
 Steel poles eliminate the need for guy wires for support.
-They provide additional reliability and resiliency with the harsh weather conditions our communities can face.
+They also provide additional reliability and resiliency with the harsh weather conditions our communities can face.

 Vegetation removal will be required for the safe construction and operation of the transmission line.
 Evergy’s routine tree trimming around the distribution line will not change and is separate from the vegetation clearing needed for the transmission line rebuild.